FAA-VAIL-Project/sds/docs/polynomial_multiplication.md

-# sds - Polynomial Multiplication
+# SDS - Polynomial Multiplication

 For each of the programming languages used in the FAA-VAIL project, the required standards are demonstrated in an implementation example based on the following specification.
 The implemented examples can be found in the file directory **`lang`**.